Bran: Uses

 Bran was found to be the most successful slug deterrent by BBC's TV programme Gardeners' World.
 It is a common substrate and food source used for feeder insects, such as mealworms and waxworms.
 Wheat bran has also been used for tanning leather since at least the 16th century.

 Research

-As with cereal fibers and whole grain consumption, bran is under preliminary research for the potential to improve nutrition and affect chronic diseases.
+Recent reviews have summarized research into the nutritional and other health benefits of bran.

 Stability

 Commonly, bran is heat-treated with the intention of slowing undesirable rancidification, but a 2003 study of heat-treatment of oat bran found a complex pattern whereby increasingly intense heat treatment reduced the development of hydrolytic rancidity and bitterness with time, but increased oxidative rancidity.
 The authors recommended that heat treatment should be sufficient to achieve selective lipase inactivation, but not so much as to render the polar lipids oxidizable upon prolonged storage.